Saivengadesh/Porfolio-simple-website/README.md

 # Porfolio-simple-website
-A modern and responsive personal resume webpage built using HTML and CSS.
-Showcases education, technical skills, projects, volunteer experience, and areas of interest with a clean and attractive UI design.

 # 💼 Saivengadesh B – Resume Website

 This repository contains a responsive personal resume built with HTML and CSS.
 It includes detailed sections such as education, technical skills, projects, volunteer experience, and more – presented with a modern and professional design.